LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Options_Strategies/README.md

 12. Iron Condor
 13. Iron Butterfly

+## Options Greeks
+1. Delta - Measures change in option price when stock price moves
+2. Gamma - Measures change in delta when stock price moves
+3. Vega - Measures change in option price when volatility moves
+5. Theta - Decay in option price every day as the expiration gets nearer
+6. Rho - Measures change in option price when stock price moves

 :red_circle: Warning: This is not financial advisor.
 Do not use this to invest or trade.
 It is for educational purpose.

 https://www.investopedia.com/trading/options-strategies/